SystangoTechnologies/swagger-generator-express/README.md

 >[![Downloads](https://badgen.net/npm/dt/swagger-generator-express)](https://www.npmjs.com/package/swagger-generator-express) [![npm dependents](https://badgen.net/npm/dependents/swagger-generator-express)](https://www.npmjs.com/package/swagger-generator-express?activeTab=dependents)

 ## Description
-This NPM module let's you generate swagger (OpenAPI) documentation for your Express APIs without putting in much extra efforts.
+This NPM module let's you validate and generate swagger (OpenAPI) documentation for your Express APIs without putting in much extra efforts.
 You just need to follow the convention for your request and response objects, and the module will take care of the rest.
 This module will cover your controllers, API specs along with request and response object structures.

 ## Usage ##